temporalio/documentation/docs-src/dev-guide/major-components.md

 ```

 Developers can then use the Client as the main entry point for interacting with the application through Temporal.
-From here, developers can now start or Signal Workflows, query the Workflow state etc.
+Using that Client, developers may for example start or Signal Workflows, Query a Workflow's state, etc.
-We can see in the example above how the developer has used the provided start method to start the Workflow upon the running of the function.
+We can see in the example above how the developer has used `ExecuteWorkflow` API to start a Workflow.

 ### APIs to Develop Workflows

-Workflows are defined as code as either a function or an object method, depending on the language.
+Workflows are defined as code: either a function or an object method, depending on the language.

 For example, the following is a valid Temporal Workflow in Go: